jon-brandy/hackthebox/Categories/Sherlocks/Recollection/README.md

 attributes of a file, such as its size, timestamps, and other relevant information, as well as to manage cached data associated with the file.
 ```

+43. Great!
+Based from the result, our interest should be at the .vacb file.

 > 18TH QUESTION --> ANS: